mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 Reasoning about JavaScript code is hard.

-This however is not the extend of it.
+This however is not the extent of it.
 The abuse of language and operators is widespread.
 A bit further down this amazing piece of code can be
 found: